Craft Beer & BBQ at Bludso’s

 It has been awhile since I have talked about the venerable Golden State, their great burgers and the Old Rasputin beer float.
-Before I could re-review the Fairfax establishment, Jason Bernstein and James Starr, the owners, just opened (on Monday) a new place on La Brea Avenue with a L.A.
+Before I could re-review the Fairfax establishment, owners Jason Bernstein and James Starr just opened a new place on La Brea Avenue with a L.A.
 BBQ hero, Kevin Bludso, his BBQ and Noah Galuten.

 Beer and BBQ are a match made in heaven.
 It is a playground for the type of beers like browns and dopplebocks and maybe even a pilsner.
 You can match up a beer to the sweetness and caramelization of the meat or you can go carbonated to help clear the palate for the next round.

 And the curated beer list at Bludso’s (plus cocktails too, including mint juleps on tap!) is specifically paired to the food Texas/Compton mix of BBQ goodies.
 There are slabs of pork ribs, smoked chicken, beef brisket, pulled pork and hot links.
 Sides on offer include mac ‘n’ cheese, baked beans, cole slaw, collard greens and corn bread.
 Oh and there are desserts as well.

 This is another step in the right direction for the Los Angeles Craft beer scene.
 We need more restaurants serving the good stuff and making quality beer pairing decisions with their food.

 Restaurants with street cred in L.A. from all culinary styles.
 Bernstein and Starr got us off on the right foot with The Golden State and now they are pushing us even further.